 If you find an error in the report, you have the right to let the credit bureau know that you disagree with the information, and to ask for an investigation.
 The credit bureau has 30 days to investigate and, if a mistake is found, they must fix the mistake.
 To contact a credit bureau, call: Equifax (800) 685-1111; Experian (888) 397-3742; Trans Union (800) 916-8800.

 What if I don't like the decision of the credit bureau?

-Can I remove information on my credit report that I don't like?
+Can I remove information from my credit report that I don't like?

 No. If the information in your report is correct, you cannot have that information removed.
-Negative information usually can stay in your report for up to seven years.
+Negative information usually can stay on your report for up to seven years.

 What about insurance on my car?